Brelage/Bazaar/README.md

 # Bazaar
 Bazaar tracks data points such as prices and offers of supermarket products over time and integrates data collection, storage, and analysis.
 It uses an object-oriented approach, scrapes websites using BeautifulSoup, and uses SQLAlchemy for database management.
-The project can be containerized with Docker.
+The project can be containerized with Docker, files for quick containerised deployment are also in the repository.
+Bazaar consists of a webscraping automation script and a database back-end.
+A database visualisation front-end is planned as well.

 In its current state, this program is built with the REWE supermarket website as reference.

-## Software Architecture
-Bazaar consists of three structural parts:
-1. the webscraper for gathering the data
-2. the database for organizing and storing the data
-3. the parser for analysing the data and gaining insights

 ## Features
-- The program creates pandas DataFrames, which in turn can either be used to write to a relational database or create csv files that have the following columns: name, amount, price per item, price per kilogramm, whether the product currently has a reduced price, whether the product has a bio label, which category it belongs to.
+- The program creates pandas DataFrames, which in turn can either be used to write to a relational database or create csv files.
 The scraped data is cleaned using regular expressions for easier data processing further down in the pipeline.
 - The program has a modular, object-oriented structure, making it easy for scaling.
 Depending on how the store_locations.json and websites.json files are configured, this program will scrape all products (or a specific subset) of all stores declared in the store_locations.json file.
 - The program checks for pagination of the website in its first http request and iterates over the pages according to the amount of existing pages.
 This avoids unnecessary http requests and errors while scraping.
 - The program creates logs to track runtime, CPU usage time, amount of sites scraped, and amount of products found.